-In dialogue with: The Body as Worldview – The Greek Kouros and Votive Offerings in Dialogue
+In dialogue with: The Body as Worldview – The Greek Kouros in Dialogue

 12.02.2026, 19:00

-With Dr. Matthias Recke and Prof. Franziska Nori
+With Prof. Dr. Anja Klöckner and Prof. Franziska Nori

 The exhibition Anatomy of Fragility – Images of the Body in Art and Science opens with the Kroisos Kouros, an archaic Greek statue from the Collection of Classical Antiquities and Sculpture Hall of Goethe University Frankfurt.
 The two-meter-high male figure from the 6th century BCE stands upright, gazing into the distance.
 Rather than representing an individual body, it embodies a culturally defined ideal of the “beautiful body.”
 In Greek society, the free adult male was the measure of all things – symbol of a strictly hierarchical order that excluded women and slaves.